VSepaha/FrostgatePenitentiary/README.md

 - The player will have basic movement allowed
 - The player and the AI will have Health and Stamina
 - The player must escape without being seen by the guards
-- The player will get to set skill levels at the beginning of the
+- The player will get to set skill levels at the beginning of the game

 ## Skills
 - Strength